bitnami/charts/bitnami/grafana-operator/README.md

 ### To 2.0.0

-- CRDs were updated to the latest prometheus-operator 3.10.4 release artifacts:
+- CRDs were updated to the latest Grafana Operator 3.10.4 release artifacts:
   - The apiVersion of CRDs was updated from `apiextensions.k8s.io/v1beta1` to `apiextensions.k8s.io/v1`.
   - Kubernetes 1.16 or higher is now required.